 I’ve always been a huge fan of all things chocolate & coconut, and lately we’ve been dreaming of making an Almond Joy Cake to combine rich chocolate cake with a sweet and flavorful coconut filling.

-I’m so happy to report that this recipe was a hit at our house, and needs to be added to your “must-make” list!
+I’m so happy to report that this recipe was a hit at our house, and needs to be added to your “must-make” list as soon as possible.

 Inspired by the candy bar, this fabulous homemade Almond Joy cake consists of decadent chocolate cake layers, an amazing coconut filling, rich ganache, and a smattering of almond slices!

 (Also, if you’re looking for a doctored chocolate cake mix recipe to use instead of scratch, we LOVE this one!: Chocolate Sour Cream Doctored Cake Mix.)

 The next most important player in this Almond Joy Cake is the Coconut Filling!
 Some may even say it’s the most important….finding the perfect coconut filling can be tricky!
 But we’ve found it.

-It is the perfect consistency for spreading on nice and thick, and the flavor is out of this world!
+It is the perfect consistency for spreading on nice and thick, and the flavor is fantastic!
 It tastes just like the coconut filling of an Almond Joy candy bar or Mounds bar.
 Yum!